002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

 To answer this question, you must first understand what color is being represented at that end of the chart.
 Recall that purple is not a `spectral color <https://en.wikipedia.org/wiki/Rainbow#Number_of_colours_in_spectrum_or_rainbow>`_, but violet is.
 So the color being represented there is actually violet.
 But `violet <https://en.wikipedia.org/wiki/Shades_of_violet#Variations_of_spectral_violet>`_ is outside the color gamut of the `standard RGB color space <https://en.wikipedia.org/wiki/SRGB>`_, and therefore cannot be accurately portrayed by your computer screen or encoded into the image you see on this page.
 The best approximation for the color to put there is `purple <https://en.wikipedia.org/wiki/Shades_of_purple>`_, and if you analyze those pixels in your favorite image editor, you will see that those pixels are in fact purple.
 This might seem a bit confusing at first, but it will make more sense once you understand that no computer monitor or color printer can represent the full range of colors visible to humans.
 It also means that images like `this one <https://en.wikipedia.org/wiki/SRGB#/media/File:Cie_Chart_with_sRGB_gamut_by_spigget.png>`_ are a little bit hand-wavy in that none of the colors outside the sRGB triangle are actually represented correctly.

 Purple is a combination of red and blue, and since it contains red, it cannot be used.
-Violet can't be used because we can't actually specify it in the sRGB space.
+Violet would be a good choice but we can't actually specify it in sRGB space, so it can't be used.
 Since we can only use colors that can be represented in the standard RGB color space, the blue primary color is the best choice.

 The blue primary values in Linear RGB space are :math:`r_{b}=g_{b}=0` and :math:`b_{b}=1`.
 This must be converted to the LMS color space: